Monitor ZDM Proxy

 ZDM Proxy exposes an HTTP endpoint that returns metrics in the Prometheus format.

-If you already have a Grafana deployment then you can import the dashboards from the two ZDM dashboard files from this ZDM Proxy Automation GitHub location.
+If you already have a Grafana deployment, then you can import the dashboards from the ZDM dashboard files in the ZDM GitHub repository.

 Grafana dashboard for ZDM Proxy metrics